Follow us: Orlando:

 • Ride Services: Uber and Lyft operate throughout the property

-• Mears Connect: A reliable option for airport transfers, as used by one solo traveler
+• Mears Connect: A decent option for solo travelers

 Maximizing Your Solo Experience in the Parks

-Your solo Disney World trip doesn’t have to be a snoozefest.
-In fact, it can be quite the opposite!
+Your solo Disney World trip can be even more exciting and fun!
 Here are some of our tips to maximize your time alone.

-One of the biggest advantages of solo travel is the ability to utilize single rider lines where available.
+One of the biggest advantages of solo travel is utilizing single rider lines.
 These can dramatically reduce wait times on popular attractions.
-Additionally, purchasing Individual Lightning Lane passes for must-do attractions can be more justifiable when you’re only buying for one person.
+Additionally, purchasing a Lightning Lane Single Pass for popular attractions can help you cross off your bucket list.

 Dining Strategies for Solo Travelers